 City Tap House

-When all your finance friends want to grab dinner in Rittenhouse, you might start Googling where you can donate plasma to afford an appetizer.
-Or you can just suggest Butcher Bar for that sweet spot of “nice for a weeknight” and cost-effective.
-Their menu is full of little twists on bar snacks, like confit duck wings, sloppy joe poutine, and house-made beef jerky.
+When all of your finance friends want to grab dinner in Rittenhouse, you might start Googling where you can donate plasma to afford an appetizer.
+Or you can just suggest Butcher Bar which hits that sweet spot of “nice for a weeknight” and cost-effective (they have $20 pastas and $40 steaks).
+Their menu is full of twists on bar snacks, like confit duck wings, sloppy joe poutine, and house-made beef jerky.
 But if you come with enough people, order The Trough.
 This giant wooden slab is topped with rotisserie chicken, house-made sausages, fries, and five or six other things that’ll give you a good sense of how medieval knights ate.

-YYou have some friends visiting from the west coast and all they know about Philadelphia is that it has “a lot of Italian mob restaurants, right?”
-After you’ve finished rolling your eyes, take them to La Locanda.
-They serve great red-sauce Italian food, it’s pretty inexpensive, and the staff is so friendly it will make your out-of-town friends rethink everything they saw on It’s Always Sunny.
+Il Ghiottone is a great spot to take a few friends out of town who want to know what kind of old-school Italian places Philly has to offer.
+The Old City spot serves great red-sauce Italian dishes, it’s pretty inexpensive (all of the pastas and mains are under $20), and the staff is so friendly it will make your out-of-town friends rethink everything they saw on It’s Always Sunny.
 It’s also BYOB, so make sure you pick up a bottle of wine or three on your way there.